quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

 At every density cubature point the projector of each band is weighted by that band's linear-simplex occupied volume fraction.
 This applies to both bulk and cut simplices and preserves the onsite trace of the charge result.
-The cubature estimate excludes charge error and the covariance of occupation with the projector or Fourier phase inside cut simplices.
-Consequently, p-refinement alone cannot remove all metallic density error.
+The existing occupied barycentric moments also correct the vertex-linear projector/Fourier contribution inside cut simplices.
+This removes the leading occupation correlation error without new diagonalizations.
+The cubature estimate still excludes charge error and higher-order occupation correlation, so p-refinement alone cannot remove all metallic density error.
 Tightening `charge_tol` resolves the charge geometry but does not itself certify the remaining density error.
 Unequally occupied degenerate bands can also limit